unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * `LinearGradientBrush.EndPoint` now defaults to (1,1) to match UWP
 * Fixed an issue where a Two-Way binding would sometimes not update values back to source correctly
 * [Android] A ListView inside another ListView no longer causes an app freeze/crash
+* Date and Time Picker Content fix + Refactored to use PickerFlyoutBase (to resemble UWP implementation)

 ## Release 1.44.0